ludovicdeluna/Csuper/README.md

 If you are under Linux and you want to use a portable version do `./add_library.sh` to add temporarily the current folder library file path.

+The update of the translation is done via the command `./update_translations` and the compilation is done via the command `./compile_translations`

-If you want to install it, do `sudo cp csuper /usr/local/bin/ && sudo cp libcsuper.so /usr/local/lib`.
-To uninstall `sudo rm /usr/local/bin/csuper && sudo rm /usr/local/lib/libcsuper.so`
+If you want to install it, do `./install_csuper`.
+To uninstall `./uninstall_csuper`

 Think to comment or decomment PORTABLE in the file main.h depending on the version you want.